ronenpresser/BIUAdvancedProg1/README.md

 The execute function returns a int number, that represents the steps that the parser need to skip in the tokens vector, to get to the next token of command.
 This function gets 3 parameters: The tokens vector, the current index of the tokens vector in the parsing part and the Parser.

-Conventions for the txt file:
+**Conventions for the txt file:

--The txt file need to contain in the first 2 lines an execution of OpenServerCommand and a ConnectCommand.
+**Important - if the file does not have execution of OpenServerCommand and then a ConnectCommand after it, the program will exit.**

--The names of the following commands in the txt file are case sensitive
+-The txt file need to contain 2 lines of execution of OpenServerCommand and a ConnectCommand.
+First the OpenServerCommand, then the ConnectCommand.
 -Expressions have to contain equal number of ( ) meaning that each opening ( needs to have a closing one.

 -Any expression in an unary operator needs to be wrapped with ( ).